 Loss of Control

-Linked with many of the elements previously mentioned, psychologically, folk horror often causes the protagonist(s) to feel as though they’ve lost themselves somehow and that whatever they do they’re no longer in control of their own destiny.
+Linked with many of the elements previously mentioned, psychologically, folk horror often causes the protagonist(s) to feel as though they’re no longer in control of their own destiny.

 Loss of control is a deep fear for most people, whether that’s metaphorically, such as being at the mercy of a certain group or physically if there’s no means of escape.
 Poor Edward Woodward is all I’m going to say.

 I’ve noticed that within folk horror there often isn’t a central ‘baddie’ as such and if there is, their presence is somewhat obfuscated.